syedaffanhamdani/cs-jokes/ReadMe.md

 How do you explain the movie Inception to a programmer?
 When you run a VM inside another VM, inside another VM, inside another VM…, everything runs really slow.

+# Unix user friendly
+Unix is user-friendly, it is just very picky about its friends.

 # Permenant
-There is nothing more permenant than the temporary workaround in code.
+There is nothing more permanent than the temporary workaround in code.

 # Home Office
  Why do businesses allow Software Developers to do home office?
-Beacuse Devs are
+Because Devs are
- - not the best people when it comes to personal hygine
+ - not the best people when it comes to personal hygiene
- - not the nicest people to talk to either so yeah, better have them away from office.
+ - not the nicest people to talk to either so yeah, you better have them away from the office.

 # Java Errors and Exception
 5 Errors walk into a bar.
-The barman says, “Normally I’d Throw you all out, but tonight I’ll make an Exception.”
+The barman says, “Normally I’d throw you all out, but tonight I’ll make an Exception.”

 # Spider and Web
 Which animal is the absolute expert in navigating the internet?
 Spiders.
 They know all about the web

 # JIRA

-the fact that JIRA is so popular proves most software development theory wrong
+the fact that JIRA is so popular proves most software development theories wrong
  - user experience is terrible and most users hate it
  - it encourages adapting worst practices and vice versa
  - it is costly